LADDER214/hatchAppG6/README.md

 ### App Features (Employer View)
 - Search, where users can look for nearby domestic workers offering certain services (lanudry, dry-cleaning, cooking, housekeeping)
 - Conversations, where users can contact potential employees to discuss details of potential work (i.e. how much laundry, delicates or not, time of pickup etc.)
 - Offers page, where users can view short term employment offers they've received from employers.
 They can view pending offers (offers made by the employer but not yet accepted by the employee), open offers (offers that have been accepted by the employee but work has not yet been completed) and closed offers (offers the employee has rejected, or work that has been completed and paid for).
 On the open offers page is where the employer can 'Pay Employee'.
 By clicking this button the prearranged payment amount will be transferred directly to the employee's bank account.
-The employer user will then be prompted to 'Add a tip for <worker name>'s skills fund?'
+The employer user will then be prompted to 'Add a tip for <worker name>'s skills fund?'.
+If the user chooses to add a tip, this will be but directly into a the employee's skills fund pot, held within the app until it is used to pay for a course.
-- Favourites, where users can view employees that they have 'favourited' so can quickly find them again
+- Favourites, where users can view employees that they have 'favourited' so can quickly find them again.
+This is also where users can view their favourite employees profiles and add a bonus payment that will be put directly into the employees skills fund pot, held within the app.
+- Personal profile page, where users can add their details to be shown to employees, and can view their feedback scores

 ## Install and run this project
 1. Clone this repository onto your machine